NoroffFEU/edu-gate-oct24ft/README.md

 ## 🔐 For Testing the Login System:

 ### Mock Login System (Development Only)
-This project includes a mock login setup meant only for development and demonstration purposes.
+This project includes a **_mock login setup meant only for development and demonstration purposes._**

-No real authentication is being used.
+All user credentials listed here are **_fictional_** and for **_testing purposes only._** No real authentication is being used.
 Instead, we simulate login using locally stored user data.
 See [`/src/script/api/README.md`](./src/script/api/README.md) for more details and example usage.

 There are three different user types, and four different users.
-Here are their login credentials:
+Here are their demo login credentials:

 ### 1.